Mandelo

 A mandelo (or Mandalo, also known as a "cocktail grapefruit") is a citrus fruit that is smaller than a grapefruit, has yellow or yellow-green coloured skin and bright yellow or yellow-orange flesh, but is sweeter than a grapefruit.

 Origin

 The mandelo was developed in the 1950s at the UC Citrus Experiment Station, but then escaped into public orchards.
 It is a yellow-orange fleshed tri-specific citrus hybrid between a 'Frua' hybrid mandarin ('Dancy' mandarin × 'King tangor') and a Siamese Sweet pomelo.
 This makes it 1/4 King tangor, 1/4 Dancy tangerine, and 1/2 Siamese Sweet Pomelo.
 It is named for its ancestors, mandarin and pomelo.

 Distribution

-The fruit normally has large and vigorous trees, but in colder situations they are smaller.
+The fruit normally grows on large and vigorous trees, but in colder situations the trees are smaller.
 They can grow in the Caribbean and Western United States and Mexico, in various soil types.

 Fruit description

 The tree is very productive, producing its fruit in clusters from November to February.
 They vary from the size of an orange to the size of a grapefruit.
 The fruit has a thin, easy-to-peel, smooth, yellow rind.
 Its flesh is seedy, bright yellow or yellow-orange in color, and very juicy.
 The flavor is sub-acid-like.